A second view on the X-ray polarization of NGC 4151 with IXPE

-To compare the results of the second observation with those of the first, we have also re-extracted the \texttt{PCUBE} of the latter, adopting the new calibration files available in \textsc{ixpeobssim}.
-We report the derived polarization properties in Table \ref{tab:pol_energy}, upper part.
-In Figure \ref{fig:energy_contour}, left panel, we present the comparison between the polarization contours of the first and second detections in the full energy band of \ixpe.
+To compare the results of the second observation with those of the first, we also re-extracted the \texttt{PCUBE} of the first observation, adopting the new calibration files available in \textsc{ixpeobssim}.
+We report the derived polarization properties in Table \ref{tab:pol_energy} (upper part).
+In the left panel of Figure \ref{fig:energy_contour}, we present a comparison between the polarization contours of the first and second detections in the full energy band of \ixpe.
 Meanwhile, in the right panels of Figure \ref{fig:energy_contour}, we show the polarization contours obtained for the three energy bins in the first and second observations.
-We observe that the polarization properties of the second observation (for both the 2.0 -- 8.0 keV energy band and the individual bins) are always well consistent with those found during the first detection.
+We observed that the polarization properties of the second observation (for both the 2.0 -- 8.0 keV energy band and the individual bins) are always well consistent with those found during the first detection.
 Hence, we combined the \texttt{PCUBE} of both observations.
 In Fig.~\ref{fig:combined_contour}, we report the contours of the polarimetric properties obtained in the full energy band and for the three bins.
-We observe that, once the two observations are combined together, all PDs and PAs are more constrained than in the individual observations.
-Particularly, for the full energy band of \ixpe\, we obtain $\Pi= 4.5 \pm 0.9$ per cent and $\Psi= 81\degr\pm 6\degr$ (with detection significance $\sim$ 4.6$\sigma$).
-For the three energy bins, we present in Table \ref{tab:pol_energy} the polarization degrees, now significantly detected (at $\sim$ 3.5$\sigma$, $\sim$ 3.3$\sigma$, and $\sim$ 4.5$\sigma$, respectively) in each energy bin, and the polarization angles.
-In both the second and combined observations, the peculiar behavior detected by \citetalias{gianolli23} in the 2.0 -- 3.5 keV energy bin remains evident and a difference of $\sim 45\degr$ between the PA in this bin and that derived for the full band is present.
-Meanwhile, a difference of $\sim 60\degr$ is observed between the polarization angles of the 2.0--3.5 keV and 3.5--5.0 keV energy bins.
+We observed that once the two observations are combined together, all PDs and PAs are more constrained than in the individual observations.
+In particular, for the full energy band of \ixpe, we obtained $\Pi= 4.5 \pm 0.9$\% and $\Psi= 81\degr\pm 6\degr$ (with detection significance $\sim$ 4.6$\sigma$).
+For the three energy bins, we present in Table \ref{tab:pol_energy} the PDs, which are significantly detected (at $\sim$ 3.5$\sigma$, $\sim$ 3.3$\sigma$, and $\sim$ 4.5$\sigma$, respectively) in each energy bin, and the PAs.
+In the second and combined observations, the peculiar behavior detected by \citetalias{gianolli23} in the 2.0 -- 3.5 keV energy bin remains evident, and a difference of $\sim 45\degr$ between the PA in this bin and that derived for the full band is present.
+Meanwhile, a difference of $\sim 60\degr$ is observed between the PAs of the 2.0--3.5 keV and 3.5--5.0 keV energy bins.